 - Feel free to add extra spices or even some chocolate chips, if desired.

-- To store: Leftover apple bread can be stored at room temperature, in a sealable container.
+- To store: Leftovers can be stored at room temperature, in a sealable container.
 To keep the bread moist, cover with a paper towel on top, BEFORE covering it.
 It will keep well for up to 1 week.
 To keep longer, store in the refrigerator.

 - To freeze: Applesauce bread is freezer friendly so store leftover slices by covering them in parchment paper and keeping them in ziplock bags.
 They freeze well for up to 6 months.

-- 2 cups flour of choice * See notes
+- 2 cups flour white or whole wheat* See notes

-- 1 1/3 cups brown sugar or any sugar of choice
+- 1 1/3 cups coconut sugar or any sugar of choice

 - 2 teaspoon cinnamon